Altium Designer Lets You Easily Adjust Settings On Your PCB Solder Mask

 Define mask rule for expansion or contraction at the conductor

-Altium Designer provides easy access to menus for defining PCB solder mask in your design.
+Altium Designer provides easy access to menus for defining PCB solder mask in your printed circuit design.
 Rules are set up with graphical interfaces that allow direct access to edit clearances.
 Clearances include minimum solder mask slivers and spacing minimums to adjacent objects such as conductive pads or silk screen.
 Tenting for vias may be setup as well, and final check is included before sending documents to PCB fabrication houses.

 You want to protect your PCBs from contamination due to handling during manufacturing.
 PCBs go through a process that exposes them to environmental effects that negatively affect PCB materials.
 In addition, solder mask provides solder resist to avoid bridging between closely spaced conductive pads.
 Prevention of bridging maintains integrity of boards leading to high yields.
 High yields promote advancement to assembly and confidence that components will adhere to designed pad geometries during wave solder.